-- (a) The parties agree to establish a union/management committee for Belkin House.
-There shall be an equal number of union and employer representatives on both committees composed of up to three union representatives appointed by the Union on the Belkin House Committee and equal employer representation unless otherwise agreed between the Union and the Employer. - (b) The Committees shall meet at the call of either party at a mutually agreeable time and place and at a minimum quarterly.
-Employees shall not suffer any loss of pay for the time spent attending meetings of the Committees during regular working hours.
+(a) The parties agree to establish a union/management committee for Richmond House.
+There shall be an equal number of union and employer representatives on both committees composed of not less than two union representatives appointed by the Union on the Richmond House Committee and equal employer representation unless otherwise agreed between the Union and the Employer.

+(b) The committees shall meet at the call of either party at a mutually agreeable time and place and at a minimum quarterly.
+Employees shall not suffer any loss of pay for the time spent attending meetings of the committees during regular working hours.
 Every effort will be made to schedule meetings within regular hours.
-In the event meetings cannot be scheduled within regular hours, it is understood that no overtime pay will apply to hours spent in union/management committee meetings. - (c) An employee representative and a union representative shall alternate in presiding over the meetings. - (d) The Committees shall not have jurisdiction over any matter of collective bargaining including the administration of this agreement.
-The Committees shall not have the power to bind the Union, its members, or the Employer to any decisions reached in the Committees' discussions.
+In the event meetings cannot be scheduled within regular hours, it is understood that no overtime pay will apply to hours spent in union/management committee meetings.

+(c) An employee representative and a union representative shall alternate in presiding over the meetings.

+(d) The committees shall not have jurisdiction over any matter of collective bargaining including the administration of this agreement.
+The committees shall not have the power to bind the Union, its members, or the Employer to any decisions reached in the committees' discussions.

-- (e) The Committees shall have the power to make recommendations to the parties on the following: - (1) reviewing matters, other than grievances, relating to the maintenance of good relations between the parties; - (2) correcting conditions causing misunderstandings; - (3) dealing with matters referred to in this agreement. - (f) Minutes of the Committees' meetings, approved by the union and employer co-Chairs, shall be transcribed by the Alternating Chair and distributed to committee members and union office.
+(e) The committees shall have the power to make recommendations to the parties on the following:

+(1) reviewing matters, other than grievances, relating to the maintenance of good relations between the parties;

+- (2) correcting conditions causing misunderstandings; - (3) dealing with matters referred to in this agreement.

+(f) Minutes of the committees' meetings, approved by the union and employer co-Chairs, shall be transcribed by the Alternating Chair and distributed to committee members and union office.